MatAtBread/nodent/README.md

 * _[Performance](#performance)_ - on current JS engines, Nodent is between 2x and 4x faster than other solutions, and up to 10x faster on mobile browsers.
 * Simple, imperative code style.
 Avoids callback pyramids in while maintaining 100% compatibility with existing code.
 * No dependency on ES6, "harmony"
-* No run-time overhead for Promises, Generators or any other feature beyond ES5 - works on most mobile browsers & IE
+* No run-time overhead for Promises, Generators or any other feature beyond ES5 - works on most mobile browsers & IE (although Nodent can use Promises and Generators if you want it to!)
 * No execution framework needed as with traceur, babel or regenerator
 * No 'node-gyp' or similar OS platform requirement for threads or fibers
 * ES7 async and await on ES5 (most browsers and nodejs)